 Use of Land.
-Use of land means use of land, water surface, and land under water to the extent covered by these land development regulations, and over which the Town Council has jurisdiction.
+Use of land means use of land, water surface, and land under water to the extent covered by these land development regulations.

 Utilities.
 Utilities means, but is not necessarily limited to, water systems, electrical power, sanitary sewer systems, stormwater management systems, and telephone or television cable systems; or portions, elements, or components thereof.